Privacy Policy

 These statistics are presented in such a way that individuals cannot be identified from them and person identifiable details are removed as soon as possible in the process of intelligence.

-Article 6(1)(c) of the General Data Protection Regulation 2016 gives the Council a lawful basis for collecting and using personal data in order to comply with its legal obligations,
+- Article 6(1)(c) of the UK General Data Protection Regulation gives the Council a lawful basis for collecting and using personal data in order to comply with its legal obligations,

-Article 9(2) (g) of the General Data Protection Regulation 2016 gives the Council a lawful basis for collecting and using ‘special category’ data where the processing is necessary for reasons of substantial public interest, on the basis of Union or Member State law which shall be proportionate to the aim pursued, respect the essence of the right to data protection and provide for suitable and specific measures to safeguard the fundamental rights and the interests of the data subject.
+- Article 9(2) (g) of the UK General Data Protection Regulation gives the Council a lawful basis for collecting and using ‘special category’ data where the processing is necessary for reasons of substantial public interest, on the basis of domestic law which shall be proportionate to the aim pursued, respect the essence of the right to data protection and provide for suitable and specific measures to safeguard the fundamental rights and the interests of the data subject.

-Article 9 (2) (i) processing is necessary for reasons of public interest in the area of public health, such as protecting against serious cross-border threats to health or ensuring high standards of quality and safety of health care and of medicinal products or medical devices, on the basis of Union or Member State law which provides for suitable and specific measures to safeguard the rights and freedoms of the data subject, in particular professional secrecy.
+- Article 9 (2) (i) processing is necessary for reasons of public interest in the area of public health, such as protecting against serious cross-border threats to health or ensuring high standards of quality and safety of health care and of medicinal products or medical devices, on the basis of domestic law which provides for suitable and specific measures to safeguard the rights and freedoms of the data subject, in particular professional secrecy.

 https://www.gov.uk/government/publications/public-sector-equality-duty